-Tourists won’t have any problem in choosing the best places to visit in Delhi due to sundry worth-seeing places which symbolizes Delhi as a whole.
+Tourists won’t have any problem in choosing the best places to visit in Delhi.
+The city has several worth-seeing places which symbolizes it as a whole.

 Delhi is not just a capital city of India but a delineation of the whole country itself.
-Every year, thousands of foreign excursionists roll in just to catch a glimpse of this historical metropolis where several rulers have reigned in the past.
+Every year, thousands of foreign excursionists roll in to catch a glimpse of this historical metropolis.
+In the past, several rulers have reigned in the city

-Widely known as a seamless blend of political prominence, cultural diversity, architectural virtuosity and traditions, the tourists don’t have any problem of choosing best places to visit in Delhi given the variety of its worth-seeing places which symbolizes the city as a whole.
+Delhi is a seamless blend of political prominence, cultural diversity, and architectural virtuosity.
+The tourists don’t have any problem in choosing the best places to visit in Delhi.
+The reason is that it has a variety of its worth-seeing places which symbolizes the city as a whole.

-If you are a foreign tourist and are confused over the best places to visit in Delhi, then consider visiting the following places which will make you satiated as a traveler.
+If you are a foreign tourist and are confused over the best places to visit in Delhi, then consider visiting the following places in Delhi

 Wonderful Places to Visit in Delhi

-Well, the first among the best places to visit in Delhi is the Red Fort which is an eminent historical monument of Delhi, is the perfect reminiscent of Mughal rulers who administered the country.
+Red Fort is an eminent historical monument of Delhi and is the perfect reminiscent of Mughal rulers who administered the country.
 This is the reason why tourists are always desirous of seeing this place once they arrive in Delhi.

 2. Jama Masjid

-Completed in 1650, Jama Masjid is yet another awe-inspiring attraction and is enlisted in the best places to visit in Delhi due to its historical significance.
+Completed in 1650, Jama Masjid is yet another awe-inspiring attraction of Delhi.
+This historical monument is in the best places to visit in Delhi due to its historical significance.
 Considered as the largest mosque in the country, it can hold as many as 25,000 devotees at the same time.
 It took almost 13 years to construct this mosque.
 Make sure you dress appropriately while making an entry in the mosque otherwise you will be disallowed to enter.

 3. Lotus Temple